-The LM20123 switching regulator features all of the functions necessary to implement an efficient low voltage buck regulator using a minimum number of external components.
-This easy to use regulator features two integrated switches and is capable of supplying up to 3A of continuous output current.
+The LM20144 switching regulator features all of the functions necessary to implement an efficient low voltage buck regulator using a minimum number of external components.
+This easy to use regulator features two integrated switches and is capable of supplying up to 4A of continuous output current.
 The regulator utilizes peak current mode control with nonlinear slope compensation to optimize stability and transient response over the entire output voltage range.
 Peak current mode control also provides inherent line feed-forward, cycle-by-cycle current limiting and easy loop compensation.
-The fixed 1.5 MHz operating frequency minimizes the inductor size while still achieving efficiencies up to 96%.
+The switching frequency can be varied from 500 kHz to 1.5 MHz.
+The device can operate at high switching frequency allowing use of a small inductor while still achieving high efficiency.
 The precision internal voltage reference allows the output to be set as low as 0.8V.
 Fault protection features include: current limiting, thermal shutdown, over voltage protection, and shutdown capability.
-The device is available in the HTSSOP 16-Pin package featuring an exposed pad to aid thermal dissipation.
-The LM20123 can be used in numerous applications to efficiently step-down from a 5V or 3.3V bus.
-The typical application circuit for the LM20123 is shown in Figure 25 in the design guide.
+The device is available in the HTSSOP 16-pin package featuring an exposed pad to aid thermal dissipation.
+The LM20144 can be used in numerous applications to efficiently step-down from a 5V or 3.3V bus.
+The typical application circuit for the LM20144 is shown in Figure 28 in the design guide.